Commitment + Clinical Leadership = Better Outcomes

 Eating a diet low in starch is one way to start living healthier today.
 Making a few swaps in the types of vegetables you eat can help you improve your nutrition because you will be eating healthier calories.

-Add Fruit into Meals
+Add Fruit to Meals

 There are many health benefits you can get from fruits, such as obtaining many different vitamins and nutrients.